Honeyed Peanut Butter Spread - Recipe | Cook for Your Life

 Carrot Icon for Number of Ingredients Size 4 ingredients

-This recipe is delicious, simple, and a good source of plant-based protein.
-Eat it on whole wheat bread for additional fiber or use it as a dip for veggies.
-Thin it out with a...
+This Miso Honeyed Peanut Butter Spread recipe is delicious, simple, and a good source of plant-based protein.
+Eat it on whole wheat bread, or pair it with apple slices or fresh veggies.
+This spread...

 For those who are allergic to peanuts or tree nuts, use sunflower seed butter as a substitute for peanut butter.